 - Light Sorceress: Each figure is individually designed and sculpted from verdigris copper.
 Depending on the orientation and location, the Light Sorceress can either hold a glass vertical dial or a mirror disc etched with a poem.
 Height 158cm, glass diameter 60cm.

-- Berosus Dial: The copper or stainless steel sundial is inclined to its latitude.
+- Berosus sundial: The copper or stainless steel sundial is inclined to its latitude.
 Hour lines, hour markers and dial furniture are all hand engraved or etched onto the inner hemisphere.
 Diameters available: 50cm, 60cm.

-- Globe Dial (copper): This 16th century design can either be a sun or a moon dial.
+- Globe Sundial (copper): This 16th century design can either be a sun or a moon dial.
 The hinged crescent is moved until the shadow is directly underneath, and the time read against the hours engraved or etched onto the surface of the globe.
 Diameters available: 50cm, 70cm.